gjshao44/account-summary/README.md

 # Summary
-The python scripts take dowwloaded position and income files from schwab, supplemented by position file from fidelity, generate a account summary csv file, with account, sumbol, market value, cost basis and estimated annual income.
+The python scripts take downloaded position and income files from schwab, supplemented by position file from fidelity, generate a account summary csv file, with account, sumbol, market value, cost basis and estimated annual income.
 User can invoke a ui with a button click to generate a presentable summary table, pie chart and detailed table